fbpx Skip to content

 It’s essential to ensure that you have a full tank of fuel and (if possible) extra fuel and water.
 As well as that, you should always include a tow rope that is rated heavy enough for your vehicle, a portable air compressor, a spare tyre and any equipment you will need to change the tyre in the field, a good first aid kit (make sure nothing is out of date or empty), mobile phone & navigational aids.

-If possible, you should also take a high lift jack, shovel, vehicle mounted winch, 2 way radio & a fire extinguisher.
+If possible, you should also take a high lift jack, shovel, vehicle mounted winch, UHF Radio & a fire extinguisher.

 Lower tyre pressure will give you improved traction in nearly every off road driving experience.
 When you decrease the pressure of your tyres, you allow the sidewall and tread of your tyres to flex more and mould itself to rocks and uneven terrain.
 In doing so, you get more grip and incidentally, a better ride.
 If you’re driving on sand, the lower pressure allows you to ride on top of the sand rather than digging in and getting stuck.